seb54000/tpcs-workstations/README.md

 - [X] 2026-04-12 : EKS storage support: install the AWS EBS CSI addon through Terraform so `gp3` PVC provisioning works on the training clusters used by `tpmon`
 - [X] 2026-04-12 : Destroy helper hardening: add a dedicated AWS-side EKS PVC/CSI EBS cleanup script (with optional force detach/delete) and run it automatically from `02-destroy_platform.sh` before and after `terraform destroy`
 - [X] 2026-04-12 : Destroy defaults: enable `FORCE_ORPHAN_DELETE=true` by default for EKS LB and CSI/PV-backed EBS cleanup to favor full teardown over conservative orphan retention
+- [X] 2026-04-12 : TP monitor Grafana refresh: split LGTM Grafana resynchronization into a dedicated `refresh_grafana_lgtm.sh` helper so dashboard/bootstrap updates can be replayed without redeploying the full EKS stack
+- [X] 2026-04-12 : TP monitor Grafana source-of-truth cleanup: stop embedding the LGTM dashboard/bootstrap copies in the Kubernetes manifest and rely on the repo files pushed by the refresh helper instead

 ## API access settings to Gdrive (Google Drive)